 Conclusion

-If you can help it, steer clear of buying coffee beans in bulk and only purchase when necessary to make sure you always get the freshest-tasting coffee.
+If possible, avoid buying coffee beans in bulk and only purchase them when necessary to ensure you always get the freshest-tasting coffee!